 When we moved to Barcelona, we didn’t just have kids; we had little kids—as in tears on the sidewalk, “carry-me-I’m-tired,” “can-we-go-home-now” little.
-After we arrived, everyone hear about our adventure and where to travel with kids in Europe.
+After we arrived, everyone wanted to hear about our adventure and where to travel with kids in Europe.
 The truth is we were just trying to survive the walk to the grocery store with our small children who were used to riding in the car.

 While I know we would never have ventured on a European vacation with our three- and four-year-old, I also know some of you parents out there are much braver than we.
 So for those of you who are ready to explore Barcelona with kids, here are a few of the gems where our kiddos smiled more than they whined.